A Coaching Case Study on Emotional Awareness In Coaching

 There were 3 incidents where I witnessed the emotional burst outs and on introspection, I realized that

-In resolving Life issues of people it’s a highly important person to person understanding others’ verbal and nonverbal cues so that one can provide a comprehensive response to their situation.
+In resolving the Life issues of people it’s highly important for person to person understanding others’ verbal and nonverbal cues so that one can provide a comprehensive response to their situation.
 Awareness about themself and the behavior of clients is much more important for the Coach since he is going to support the client in finding their solutions for reaching their goals.

 As a Sales Professional, when performance was not as expected there was a lot of stress and procrastination.
-Despite engaging a personal coach (For building competencies to meet job requirements and taking a career shift) the client was not moving forward due to his underlying beliefs & unwillingness to execute the action plans arrived.
+Despite engaging a personal coach (For building competencies to meet job requirements and taking a career shift) the client was not moving forward due to his underlying beliefs & unwillingness to execute the action plans that arrived.
 I understood that the emotional balance of a client is a must for reaping the coaching benefits and as a coach, it’s vital to know A) From Where the client is coming?
 B) What is the level of the client’s awareness?

-one of my clients shown great interest in taking coaching supports.
+one of my clients has shown great interest in taking coaching supports.
 He was going through tough times in his career and Job.
-During the coaching sessions, he was focusing on his procrastination and wanted to stick on to his action plan in overcoming procrastination.
+During the coaching sessions, he was focusing on his procrastination and wanted to stick to his action plan in overcoming procrastination.
 Not even once he did implement his action plan and subsequently discontinued coaching due to his guilty feeling of nonexecution.
 All that I could do is, I could create awareness and how not addressing the problem can further complicate the issues for him.
 Knowing a bit more about what is going on at home, finance, health, etc certainly supported me to address the issue due to my self-awareness and active listening during coaching sessions.

 My client was undergoing severe health discomfort.
 After a few coaching sessions, the client opened up out of trust and intimacy created; she shared her mental stress and trauma experienced.
 However, the will towards completing the goal was strong and the goal was linked to a Major Purpose drafted by the client.